Yilan Creole Japanese: Pronouns

 A chart detailing Yilan Creole pronouns:

 The forms of pronouns are Japanese derived.
 However, in comparison to both Atayal and Japanese, Yilan Creole has a simplified pronominal system.
 The creole distinguishes pronouns between person and number.
 Yilan does not distinguish between case, bound or free pronouns, nor inclusive versus exclusive pronouns as Atayal does.
 It also does not distinguish between gender and degree of politeness as Japanese does.

 Demonstratives

-Demonstratives in Yilan Creole derive from Japanese.
+Demonstratives in Yilan Creole are derived from Japanese.

 Adjectives and adverbs

-Adjectives and adverbs in Yilan Creole derive from both Japanese and Atayal.
+Adjectives and adverbs in Yilan Creole are derived from both Japanese and Atayal.
 Atayal adjectives are primarily used for colors and subjective feelings.
 Unlike Japanese, adjectives in the creole languages are not inflected and tense is expressed through temporal adverbs.
 Adjectives in Yilan Creole may also act as adverbs when modifying verbs.
-For example, the word lokah ‘good, strong’ “functions as an adjective when describing anta ‘you’ in the phrase lokah anta ‘ you (are) strong’ … while lokah functions as an adverb as in lokah benkyo ‘to study hard’”.
+For example, the word lokah 'good, strong' "functions as an adjective when describing anta 'you' in the phrase lokah anta 'you (are) strong' ... while lokah functions as an adverb as in lokah benkyo 'to study hard'".

 Writing system

-The Latin-based writing system of Yilan creole uses the Kunrei-shiki Romanization, as well as the Atayal writing system used in Taiwan.
+The Latin-based writing system of Yilan Creole uses the Atayal writing system used in Taiwan.

+Examples

+The following are basic sentences in Yilan Creole demonstrating its basic vocabulary and grammar.